mathLab/PINA/_sources/_rst/tutorials/tutorial6/tutorial.rst.txt

 We import the relevant modules first.

 .. code:: ipython3

+    ## routine needed to run the notebook on Google Colab
+    try:
+      import google.colab
+      IN_COLAB = True
+    except:
+      IN_COLAB = False
+    if IN_COLAB:
+      !pip install "pina-mathlab"

     import matplotlib.pyplot as plt
     from pina.geometry import EllipsoidDomain, Difference, CartesianDomain, Union, SimplexDomain